dotnet/docs/docs/architecture/cloud-native/definition.md

 An additional benefit is that a microservice can scale in and out independently.
 Instead of scaling the entire application as a single unit, you scale out specific microservices that require more processing power or network bandwidth at some specific moment.
 Such fine-grained scalability provides control and equates to cost savings because you need less hardware.

-Figure 1-4, shown below, contrasts a monolithic and microservices approach.
+Figure 1-4 contrasts a monolithic and microservices approach.

 ![Monolithic deployment versus microservices](media/monolithic-deployment-vs-microservices.jpg) **Figure 1-4.** Monolithic deployment versus microservices